BamaComputationalBiology/CRE-UA/CRE-Pipeline.md

 #-----EST Evidence (for best results provide a file for at least one)
-est=356_Trinity.fasta#set of ESTs or assembled mRNA-seq in fasta format altest= /data/PX506/GCA_010183535.1_CRPX506_cds_from_genomic.fna, /data/jlfierst/aciss_2016/MAKER/evidence_files/Caenorhabditis_briggsae.CB4.20.cdna.all.fa, /data/jlfierst/a
-ciss_2016/MAKER/evidence_files/Caenorhabditis_elegans.WBcel235.20.cdna.all.fa #EST/cDNA sequence file in fasta format from an alternate organism est_gff= #aligned ESTs or mRNA-seq from an external GFF3 file altest_gff= #aligned ESTs from a closly relate species in GFF3 format
+est=356_Trinity.fasta#set of ESTs or assembled mRNA-seq in fasta format altest= /data/PX506/GCA_010183535.1_CRPX506_cds_from_genomic.fna, Caenorhabditis_briggsae.CB4.20.cdna.all.fa, Caenorhabditis_elegans.WBcel235.20.cdna.all.fa #EST/cDNA sequence file in fasta format from an alternate organism est_gff= #aligned ESTs or mRNA-seq from an external GFF3 file altest_gff= #aligned ESTs from a closly relate species in GFF3 format

 #-----Protein Homology Evidence (for best results provide a file for at least one)
-protein= /data/jlfierst/aciss_2016/MAKER/evidence_files/uniprot_sprot.fasta#protein sequence file in fasta format (i.e. from mutiple organisms) protein_gff=#aligned protein homology evidence from an external GFF3 file
+protein=uniprot_sprot.fasta#protein sequence file in fasta format (i.e. from mutiple organisms) protein_gff=#aligned protein homology evidence from an external GFF3 file

 #-----Repeat Masking (leave values blank to skip repeat masking)